rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 ## 3. Quay.io Repository Setup

-We need a repository for store our container images generated in our pipeline, for these reason we will generate an empty public quay.io repository and we will grant the proper RBAC and security to use them in our pipelines.
+We need a repository for storing our container images generated in our pipeline, for this reason we will generate an empty public quay.io repository and we will grant the proper RBAC and security to use them in our pipelines.

 * Add a Public Quay Repository in Quay.io (we've used pipelines-vote-api repository as an example):